BlackyDrum/whatsapp-clone/README.md

 $ composer dev
 ```

-9. Visit `http://localhost:8000` in your web browser to access the application.

 ### Real-time Setup

 This project uses Laravel Reverb for real-time messaging.
 Ensure you set up your `.env` file with: